muldjord/skyscraper/docs/CONFIGINI.md

 This setting allows you to set a command that will be run on each video after it has been downloaded from the selected scraping module.
 See the examples below for inspiration.

-The `%i` and `%o` **are required** and will be replaced with the video input (original) and output (converted) filename as needed by Skyscraper.
-If you want to force a certain file extension for the converted video file, you also need to set `videoConvertExtension`.
+The `%i` and `%o` **are required** and will be replaced with the internally used video input (original) and output (converted) filenames as needed by Skyscraper.
+In a case where you create a script that sometimes *doesn't* convert the video, you will need to do `cp %i %o` for that video.

+If your command / script always converts to a videofile with a specific extension, you also need to set `videoConvertExtension`.

 NOTE 1!
+Set `--verbosity 3` to route all output from your command / script to the terminal while Skyscraper runs.
+This will help you ensure everything is working as intended.

+NOTE 2!
 The first example below makes use of the excellent `ffmpeg` tool.
 If you want to use this specific example you need to install `ffmpeg` first.
 On RetroPie and other Debian-derived distros you can install it with `sudo apt install ffmpeg`.

-NOTE 2!
+NOTE 3!
 If you want to use a script for the video conversion and run it directly without path, you need to place it in the `/home/USER/.skyscraper` folder.

 ###### Example(s)
 ```